awslabs/duvet/design/duplicates/decisions.md

 evidence, and both pass.
 The current machinery interrogates each annotation separately and never notices the evidence is one unit.

+### Option A: Report the groups, never change the verdict

+Surface "these copies are evidentially indistinguishable" as an informational grouping — candidates for collapsing, no failure.
+This option was briefly adopted during design, out of sympathy for contained multiplicity ("silly but not intrinsically wrong").

+- Con: it quietly guts the design's central claim.
+If indistinguishable copies never fail, coverage resolves only *rot* (unwitnessed, undischarged copies), not *redundancy* — and "the duplicates check can relax because coverage disambiguates the copies" stops being true.
+The grouping becomes a caption on a pass.
+- Con: the governing principle decides this case directly.
+If `witnesses_for(A) = witnesses_for(B)`, coverage **cannot disambiguate the copies** — and the principle says duplicates are permissible exactly where it can.
+Allowing them is not tolerance; it is the principle's own failure condition.

+### Option B: Fail the indistinguishable groups

-**Decision:** Within each claim class, the coverage check partitions the same-type test members by their bound witness set.
-**Every group of size ≥ 2 fails** — those members are mutually indistinguishable.
+Within each claim class, partition the same-type test members by their bound witness set. **Every group of size ≥ 2 fails** — those members are mutually indistinguishable.
 Singleton groups pass.

+### Decision: Option B

 Property **W8 (evidential distinctness):** coverage PASS requires that no two same-type mutually-covering test annotations bind the same witness set.

-Two precisions the formulation carries deliberately:
+The formulation itself was arm-wrestled and carries two deliberate precisions:

-- **Distinct means unequal, never disjoint.** Two sets may share witnesses and still be distinct: `{extent, e₁} ≠ {extent, e₂}` passes.
+- **Distinct means unequal, never disjoint.** An earlier "pairwise distinct sets" phrasing invited misreading as disjointness.
+Two sets may share witnesses and still be
+  distinct: `{extent, e₁} ≠ {extent, e₂}` passes.
 Requiring disjointness would fail legitimate structure.
 - **The verdict attaches to the indistinguishable group, not the class.** If A and B bind identically but C binds differently, A and B fail together and C is untouched.
 Coverage can prove the